 Brought strength and direction

-“The ‘breaking of bread’ drew your eyes to My Host Exposing my face in each sorrowful soul Your goal was to gladden my other selves most By your love, broken hearts were made whole
+“The ‘breaking of bread’ drew your eyes to My Host Exposing my face in each soul Your goal was to gladden my other selves most Your love made my broken hearts whole

 Last-are-first